privacyidea/privacyidea/doc/policies/user.rst

 type: string

-Usually an SMS tokens sends the SMS via the SMS gateway that is system wide defined in the token settings.
+Usually an SMS token sends the SMS via the SMS gateway that is defined system wide in the token settings.
 This policy takes a blank separated list of configured SMS gateways.
 It allows the user to define an individual SMS gateway during token enrollment.